 - When you enroll in ACA coverage, you’ll need to provide basic information about your household members and income.
 Make sure you have all the materials you need to make the enrollment process smoother (Healthcare.gov).

 - Opting for non-ACA, limited benefit health insurance?
 Get a short term health insurance quote to compare plans in your area (it just takes a minute to generate results).
-Remember, these are not ACA-qualifying so are not guaranteed-issue and cover few if any of the essential health benefits like preventive care.
+Remember, these are not ACA-qualifying so are not guaranteed-issue and are not required to cover the essential health benefits. most do not cover services like preventive care, prescription drug, or maternity care.

 - Make sure to follow safe online shopping practices when sharing sensitive information and enrolling online.